CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 On this measure Lieutenant Learning certainly improved - the performance gradually went up round-by-round for a PPO agent.
 But the system never got _good_.
 This is how Lieutenant Learning, at the completion of his education, compared to General Heuristic:

 ![](/assets/img/pretraining_score.png)
-*The best pre-trained model scoring -39.75 compared to scores of -44.91 for the Random Legal agent and +10.28 for General Heuristic.*
+*The best pre-trained model scored -39.75 compared to scores of -44.91 for the Random Legal agent and +10.28 for General Heuristic.*

 The improvement compared to a Random Legal agent suggests the pre-trained model learned _something_, but it was nowhere near the General's benchmark.
 To try and correct this, I did a fair amount of hyperparameter tuning including the optimizer, the number of epochs, the learning rate, the learning rate schedule, learning rate decay, and so on.
-Increasing the training dataset size made the biggest positive impact to the performance, but training became very slow as a result.
+Increasing the training dataset size made the biggest positive impact on the performance, but training became very slow as a result.

 So, not great!
 I didn't get to the bottom of why this was.
 Did my training dataset not capture real games well enough?
 Not enough data or enough training time to learn from it?
 Was my loss function off?
 Was PPO a fundamentally bad choice?
 The base model choice is the next thing I would have swapped out, followed by finding a way to simplify the observation data to reduce the training scope (and therefore the amount of data/training time) to at least get a demonstration that the basics were sound and then increase scope and dataset size from there.

 ### Producing an actual agent

-In the simplest submission you could make for this competition, you might just tweak some parameters for training models from `Stable-Baseline3`.
+In a simple submission one could make for this competition, you might just tweak some parameters for training models from `Stable-Baseline3`.
 The final agent that I present here is precisely that.
 That's not a very satisfying outcome, but it's better than anything that our friend Lieutenant Learning could come up with!
 It's a DQN agent that learned for 5e7 time-steps and at a learning rate of 1e-4.

 In addition to probably not being all that good _objectively_, I suspect that this agent isn't very generalisable.
 If nothing else, I would have liked to have had the training games be using a random weighting for contributions from the 'Red Heuristic' and 'Random Legal' agents.
 It would have taken longer to train of course, but ultimately been less sensitive to that artificially imposed parameter.
 Training a red agent and then having a mix of agents that include both random legal, heuristics, and RL, would be even better.